bitrise-io/devcenter/_articles/reviews/device-testing-for-android-draft.md

 #### Setting user input for a successful robo test

 If your app needs specific user interaction for a successful robo test, you can use `Robo Directives` input field to set those necessary inputs.
-For example, certain UI elements of the app are only accessible for robo testing if the required user inputs (username and email address) are populated for successful log in.
+For example, certain UI elements of the app are only accessible for robo testing if the required user inputs (username and email address) are populated for log in.

 1. Click the `[BETA] Virtual Device Testing for Android` Step in your workflow.
 2. Click `Robo Test` section.
 3. Find `Robo directives` input field and set your required user input directives.
-   * provide a comma-separated list of key-value pairs, where the key is the Android resource name of the target UI element, and the value is the text string.
+   * provide a comma-separated list of key-value pairs, where the **key** is the Android resource name of the target UI element, and the **value** is the text string.
 EditText fields are supported but not text fields in WebView UI elements.
 For example, you could use the following parameter for custom login:

          username_resource,username,ENTER_TEXT
          password_resource,password,ENTER_TEXT
          loginbtn_resource,,SINGLE_CLICK
-   * One directive per line, the parameters are separated with , character.
+   * One directive per line, the parameters are separated with `,` character.
 For example: `ResourceName,InputText,ActionType`

 ![](/img/robo-directives.png)

-Please note that EditText fields are supported but not text fields in WebView UI elements.

-Based on the input you provide, you can successfully run a robo test even on pages that are only accessible after a specific user input. and check the test results on the `DEVICE TESTS` tab of your Build's page.
+Based on the input you provide, you can successfully run a robo test (even on pages that are only accessible with a specific user input) and check the test results on the `DEVICE TESTS` tab of your Build's page.
 The test results can be, for example:

 * screenshots of the final state of the Emulator screen
 * recorded video